mettre tag

 Salle de bain rénovée par Maison Kyka, entre finitions exceptionnelles et matériaux haut de gamme

-Bathroom renovated by Maison Kyka, between exceptional finishes and high-end materials, ©Maison Kyka
+Bathroom renovated by Maison Kyka—exceptional finishes and high-end materials, ©Maison Kyka

-Renovating a house can mobilize many trades: mason, roofer, carpenter, carpenter, carpenter, drywall, plumber, heating engineer, painter, tiler... and sometimes artisans with more specific skills such as a waterproofer, an ironworker or an installer of photovoltaic panels.
+Renovating a house can involve many trades: mason, roofer, joiner, drywaller, electrician, plumber, heating engineer, painter, tiler—and sometimes specialists such as waterproofers, metalworkers, or solar installers.

 To ensure that the work is carried out according to the rules of the art, several checks are required before signing the estimate from a craftsman:

-• The legal existence of the company (Kbis extract, SIRET number).
+• The company’s legal existence (K-bis extract, SIRET number).

-• The RGE label (Recognized Environmental Guarantor) for works eligible for State aid (insulation, heating, windows, etc.).
+• RGE certification (for works eligible for State aid—insulation, heating, windows, etc.).

-Trust is just as important as technical skill.
-A reliable contractor provides a detailed quote, takes the time to communicate with you, respects agreed deadlines, and remains reachable throughout the entire project.
+Trust matters as much as technical skill.
+A reliable contractor provides a detailed quote, takes time to discuss, respects deadlines, and remains reachable throughout.

-At Maison Kyka, we collaborate with our own team of companions, selected for the quality of their work, their transparency and their commitment.
-This allows us to carry out renovation work with greater autonomy, a higher level of requirements and to limit the risks of unforeseen events.
+At Maison Kyka, we work with our own team of craftspeople, selected for quality, transparency, and commitment.
+This gives us greater autonomy, higher standards on site, and fewer surprises.

-Photographing the hidden elements of the renovation (electrical wiring, ductwork passages, insulation behind partitions) can be very useful in case of disputes or future work.
+Photographing hidden elements (electrical runs, ducts, insulation under partitions) can be invaluable in case of disputes or future works.

-At Maison Kyka, we assign a dedicated project manager, which ensures the link between you, the construction supervisor, the contractors and the suppliers.
-We keep you informed of the progress of the construction site, step by step, so that you can follow your project with peace of mind.
+At Maison Kyka, every site has a dedicated project manager linking you, the site manager, craftspeople, and suppliers.
+We keep you updated step-by-step so you can follow progress with peace of mind.

 Answer a few questions and receive a personalized estimate for your real estate project

-I have just purchased my second property and Maison Kyka took care of everything from A to Z. From research to work, the architect managed to transcribe my need as I imagined but better!
-The team is responsive and it allowed me to free up time for myself and to leave the work part with complete peace of mind!
-Thanks again, I highly recommend!”
+I’ve just acquired my second property and Maison Kyka handled everything from A to Z. From the search to the works, the architect captured my brief exactly—if not better!
+The team is responsive, which freed up my time and let me delegate the renovation with complete peace of mind.
+Thank you again—I highly recommend!”

 Adrien Balikdjian